nivindulakshitha/vinetqr.dev/README.md

 Each QR code is linked to the corresponding network URL, which you can scan using your phone or tablet to access your local development server.

+## Usage

+Once the plugin is installed and configured, it will automatically show the QR codes when you run `vite dev` or start your development server.

+### Example Output:

+When you start your development server with `vite`, you will see output similar to the following in your terminal:

 ```
 === VineQR Dev Server Access ===